espocrm/documentation/docs/administration/currency.md

 *As of v7.4.*

-When precision is necessary for a specific currency field, it's recommended to use a Decimal data type this field.
+When precision is necessary for a specific currency field, it's recommended to use a Decimal data type.
 When creating a new currency field, check a corresponding checkbox.

-For existing fields can be enabled manually in metadata > entityDefs:
+For existing fields, can be enabled manually in metadata > entityDefs:

 ```json
 {